Out of contract following 2019 season.

-One of the most successful midfielders in MLS history, Johnson reunited with his former coach Jason Kreis as he signed with Orlando City prior to the 2017 season.
-As a two-time MLS champion (once with Jason Kreis in RSL), Johnson has a winning pedigree and a toughness that should help Orlando in their quest to make the playoffs.
+One of the most successful midfielders in MLS history, Johnson is durable and versatile.
+As a two-time MLS champion, Johnson has a winning pedigree and a toughness that should help Orlando in their quest to make the playoffs.

 OUTSIDE MLS: Johnson began his youth career with the Blackburn Rovers youth squad in 2003, and later moved to Dutch Eredivisie side SC Heerenveen prior to the 2006-07 season.
 He made 14 appearances and was later loaned to De Graafschap for the 2007-08 season, where he made 39 appearances and scored three goals for the club.

 INTERNATIONAL: Johnson has 43 caps with Canada since making his senior debut as an 18-year-old on Nov.
 16, 2005.
 He has been a member of Canada's squad for three Concacaf Gold Cups.
 He became a fixture in the Canadian midfield in 2011, playing in 11 of the team’s 12 contests and ending the season as one of 10 finalists for the BMO Canadian Player of the Year honor.
 Johnson was a prominent member of the Under-23 National Team during the 2008 Olympic cycle and was named to the Concacaf Olympic Qualifying competition’s All-Tournament Team.
 Johnson also had three starts at both the 2005 and 2007 FIFA World Youth Championships in Holland and Canada, respectively.

 NOTES: Two-time MLS Cup Champion (2009, '15)...3-time MLS All-Star ('09, '13, '14)...MLS Goal of the Year ('08)